Introduction: Keep the couch you love while saying goodbye to flame retardants

 What else can I do to reduce flame retardants in my home?

-If you decide to purchase a new sofa or chair rather than swapping out your foam, please refer to our Consumer Resources page
+If you decide to purchase a new sofa or chair rather than replacing your foam, please refer to our Consumer Resources page

 - CBS5 ConsumerWatch: Chemical-free couch foam now available (video)